gallexis/PyTorrent/README.md

 -	Download more than one torrent at a time
 -	Upload data to the BitTorrent network
 -	Benefit of a good algorithm to ask your peers for blocks (like the rarest piece algo)
--	And maybe some other things I will maybe do later if I have time, or if you help me
+-	And a lot of other things

-You can, of course, ask me questions if you need help, or send me by a pull request, new features and improvements and please don’t forget to explain what you did.
+You can ask me questions if you need help, or send me a pull request for new features or improvements.

 ###Installation